frederick0291/tesstrain-windows-gui/README.md

 ## Provide ground truth

-Place ground truth consisting of line images and transcriptions in the folder `data/MODEL_NAME-ground-truth`.
+Place ground truth consisting of line images and transcriptions in a folder of your choice (default:
+`data/MODEL_NAME-ground-truth`).
 This list of files will be split into training and evaluation data, the ratio is defined by the `RATIO_TRAIN` variable.

 Images must be in `.tif`, `.png`, `.bin.png`, `.nrm.png` or `.bmp` format.